AndrewJamesThomas/MarketReport/README.md

 Login into EMSI/Lightcast (https://login.economicmodeling.com/login/login.php) and navigate to the "Program Develop & Review" module under the "program" subsection.
 Run the report using the selected CIP/SOC codes.
 When the report is completed save it, but do not export it as a pdf/word document.
 It will be easier to download the graphics individually.

 ## Step 4: Download CIP code data
+Navigate to the "Program Data Download" tool under the "Data Download" section.
+Request the same exact data you requested in step 3 for the <b>last 2 years</b> and download this data.
+Save it into the data directory.

 ## Step 5: Process downloaded data with the python script